 Please print confirmations for your personal records.
 John Carroll will be notified electronically within 24-48 hours once you have completed the process.
 The student will receive an email to his or her JCU email account once the Parent PLUS has been approved and processed.
 The revised financial aid award can be viewed through the student’s BannerWeb account.
 All PLUS Loan funds will be electronically transferred to the student’s account.

-Parent PLUS loans go into repayment right away, with the first payment due 60 days after the loan fully disburses; however, parents may also opt to defer payments for up to four years while their student is enrolled at least half-time.
+Parent PLUS loans go into repayment 60 days after the loan fully disburses; however, parents may also opt to defer payments for up to four years while their student is enrolled at least half-time.
 Please note that interest will accrue and capitalize if you choose to defer payments.
-Parents can choose to defer payments as part of the application process or to secure a PLUS deferment parents should call 800.848.0979 and request this deferment after the first disbursement is released.
-You can find more information online at the Department of Education’s Federal Student Aid Servicing Center.
+Parents can choose to defer payments as part of the application process.
+If you choose to defer repayment after the application process, please contact the loan servicer for more information.

 For more information about the Parent PLUS loan, please visit the Federal Student Aid website.